-All KPMG professionals are required to comply with applicable professional license rules and satisfy the Continuing Professional Development (CPD) requirements in the jurisdiction where they practice.
-Policies and procedures are designed to ensure that those individuals that require a license to undertake their work are appropriately licensed.
+All KPMG in Laos professionals are required to comply with applicable professional license rules and satisfy the Continuing Professional Development (CPD) requirements in the jurisdiction where they practice.
+Policies and procedures are designed to facilitate compliance with license requirements.
 We are responsible for ensuring that audit professionals working on engagements have appropriate audit, accounting and industry knowledge, and experience in the local predominant financial reporting framework.